maddigsys/falco-ai/README.md

 # Falco AI Alert System

+> **⚠️ EXPERIMENTAL REPOSITORY DISCLAIMER**
+> This repository is currently under active development and is considered experimental.
+Some features may not work as expected, and breaking changes may occur without notice.
+Use at your own risk in production environments.
+Please report issues and contribute feedback to help improve the system.

 A comprehensive security alert system that combines Falco runtime security with AI-powered analysis and an interactive web dashboard.

 ## Features